Examples Of Ways To Gradually Face Various Social Fears

-- Go out in public and quickly ask a few non-intimidating strangers for the time (you can say your cell phone's battery died if you're worried people will wonder why you're asking, but most won't care either way and will just answer you).
+- Go out in public and quickly ask a few non-intimidating strangers for the time (you can say your phone's battery died if you're worried people will wonder why you're asking, but most won't care either way and will just answer you).

-- Go out in public and ask a few non-intimidating strangers a quick question, like asking for directions to a certain store, asking someone at a supermarket about the right type of onions to buy.
+- Go out in public and ask a few non-intimidating strangers a quick question, like asking for directions to a certain store, or asking someone at a supermarket about the right type of onions to buy.